History Lovers … You are in for a treat!

 How much does the program cost?

 The registration fee for the program is $150 ($15 per session) and includes visits and tours of heritage sites, stimulating presentations, Interpreter’s Guide to the Thames River Heritage Park, and the opportunity to reunite with long-time and make new friends.
-NEW LONDON & GROTON RESIDENTS: The New London Cultural Commission and Groton Utilities are providing fully-paid scholarships for the first 10 residents or each municipality who register.

 If I am interested in the program and uncomfortable serving as a docent, may I still participate?